Lysander-PR/entertainment-catalog/README.md

 **Storage is inverted, not imported.** `SupabaseService` implements `IStorageService` and is registered under the `STORAGE_SERVICE` token. `MoviesService`, `BooksService`, and the rest receive the interface, so replacing Supabase with S3 means writing one new provider and changing one module registration.

 **Cache namespaces come from the same constant as the route.** Every entertainment service extends `EntertainmentStorage`, which builds both the cache key (`/api/movies`) and the storage folder from the module's path constant.
-Writes evict the collection key and the affected item key, rather than flushing the whole cache.
+A write evicts only its own namespace — `CacheService` scans Redis for that prefix and unlinks the matching keys — so updating a movie never invalidates the cached albums.

 **File uploads are compensated, not assumed.** The upload happens before the transaction, and `handleTransactionWithFile` removes the object if the transaction rolls back.
 This keeps the bucket and the database from drifting apart.